Mary Landrieu: Political positions

 Landrieu was one of the more conservative Democrats in the U.S. Senate.
 The American Conservative Union rated Landrieu as 40% conservative in 2007, which was the highest score of any sitting Democrat and higher than the scores of two Republicans.
-As of 2012, her lifetime rating is 21%, which is the fourth highest rating among Democrats in the Senate.
+In 2012, her lifetime rating is 21%, which is the-fourth highest rating among Democrats in the Senate.
 For 2012 votes, National Journal ranked Landrieu as the 47th-most conservative member of the Senate, while the Times-Picayune found that she voted in support of President Obama's positions 97% of the time.

 Abortion

 Landrieu supports abortion rights.
 She has a 100% rating from the pro-choice group NARAL and a 0% rating from the pro-life group Louisiana Right to Life Federation.

 Energy

-Landrieu voted to confirm Gina McCarthy as the administrator of the EPA Landrieu supports the Keystone Pipeline and has called for President Obama to approve its construction.
+Landrieu voted to confirm Gina McCarthy as administrator of the Environmental Protection Agency.
+Landrieu supports the Keystone Pipeline and has called for President Barack Obama to approve its construction.